Dwijal/docker-in-a-weekend/23-Docker-Multi-container-Apps/README.md

 The ability to connect multiple containers via Docker networks allows for complex microservices architectures, making Docker an essential tool in application deployment.

----

-## Additional Notes

-- **Container Networking**: By using the `--network` flag and creating custom networks, containers can easily communicate using DNS names.
-- **Volume Management**: The use of Docker volumes ensures that the database data persists even if the container is stopped or removed.
-- **Container Clean-Up**: It's a good practice to remove unused containers, images, and volumes to free up resources and keep your Docker environment tidy.

----

 ## Additional Resources